 During this nationally syndicated radio program, host Art Bell was taking calls from listeners who claim to have been employed at the secret Area 51 facility in Nevada.
 An anonymous caller to the radio program, dated Friday night into Saturday morning of August 7, 1998, spoke about a “secret facility” in southern Ohio that was not directly a government facility, but “under contract” for the government.
-Below is the transcript from that discussion, which took place one hour and forty minutes into the radio show.
+Below is the transcript of that discussion, which took place one hour and forty minutes into the radio show.

 Art: East of the Rockies, you’re on the air.
 Good morning.